 4.1 Seller´s quotations shall be subject to change without notice and non-binding.

-4.2 Purchase contracts are concluded either by written confirmation by the Seller or by delivery of the goods specified in the purchase contract.
+4.2 Contracts shall only be concluded upon written confirmation of acceptance by the Seller (e.g. by order confirmation) or upon delivery of the goods specified in the contract to the Buyer.

 4.3 The place of performance for payments shall be the Seller’s registered office.
 Agents or representatives of the Seller are not authorized to collect invoice amounts unless this is provided for in an explicit written agreement.